Mental Health Disorders We Treat:

 Autism Spectrum Disorder (ASD)

 A complex developmental disorder, usually first diagnosed in childhood with signs presented around age 2 – 3 years old.
 Symptoms can include problems with thinking, feeling, language, and the ability to relate to others.
 It involves challenges in social interaction, speech, and nonverbal communication, including restricted or repetitive behaviors.
 The symptoms and severity are different in each person.
 We recommend this ADDitude Magazine article on What is Autism Spectrum Disorder for additional reading.
-The Mental Health Management Group offers testing with Daniella Maglione in our office.
-Please call 813-672-1021 or email at email@example.com.
+The Mental Health Management Group offers testing within our Brandon office facility.
+Please call 813-672-1021 or email firstname.lastname@example.org to schedule an appointment.

 One of the most common mental illnesses causes feelings of sadness and loss of interest in previously enjoyed activities.
 Depression can lead to various emotional and physical problems, and the symptoms can vary from mild to severe.
-Please read our blog articles: Clinical and situational depression and the relationship between dopamine and depression.
+To learn more about clinical and situational depression and the relationship between dopamine and depression or Take This Short Quiz.

 Disruptive, impulse control, and conduct disorders